 Leading and managing a care home is both demanding and rewarding.
 The role includes everything from the day-to-day running of a home to implementing strategies, systems and procedures that benefit service users and allow staff to provide the best care possible.
 It takes a special kind of person to be a care home manager.

-We thought it would be interesting to find out what managers already working in the sector think makes a good care home manager.
+There is no official guide on how to be a good care home manager.
+However, we thought it would be interesting to find out what managers already working in the sector think makes someone succeed in this role.
 We conducted a short confidential survey in September 2020 asking about their: experience, leadership, thinking strategically, operational skills, the impact of technology and the work life balance.
 In this blog we pick out some of the key themes from the responses we received.

 1. Experience Matters